-The next 4 bytes of the EPROM Status Memory contain the Page Address Redirection Bytes that indicate if one or more of the pages of data in the 1024-bit EPROM section have been invalidated and redirected to the page address contained in the appropriate redirection byte.
-The hardware of the DS1982 makes no decisions based on the contents of the Page Address Redirection Bytes.
-These additional bytes of status EPROM allow for the redirection of an entire page to another page address, indicating that the data in the original page is no longer considered relevant or valid.
+The next 64 bytes of the EPROM Status Memory (addresses 100H to 13FH) contain the Page Address Redirection Bytes which indicate if one or more of the pages of data in the 16384 bits EPROM section have been invalidated by software and redirected to the page address contained in the appropriate redirection byte.
+The hardware of the DS1985 makes no decisions based on the contents of the Page Address Redirection Bytes.
+These additional bytes of Status EPROM allow for the redirection of an entire page to another page address, indicating that the data in the original page is no longer considered relevant or valid.
 With EPROM technology, bits within a page can be changed from a logical 1 to a logical 0 by programming, but cannot be changed back.
-Therefore, it is not possible to simply rewrite a page if the data requires changing or updating, but with space permitting, an entire page of data can be redirected to another page within the DS1982 by writing the one's complement of the new page address into the Page Address Redirection Byte that corresponds to the original (replaced) page.
+Therefore, it is not possible to simply rewrite a page if the data requires changing or updating, but with space permitting, an entire page of data can be redirected to another page within the DS1985 by writing the one's complement of the new page address into the Page Address Redirection Byte that corresponds to the original (replaced) page.

 This architecture allows the user's software to make a "data patch" to the EPROM by indicating that a particular page or pages should be replaced with those indicated in the Page Address Redirection Bytes.
+To leave an authentic audit trail of data patches, it is recommended to also program the write protect bit of the Page Address Redirection Byte, after the page redirection is programmed.
+Without this protection, it is still possible to modify the Page Address Redirection Byte, making it point to a different memory page than the true one.

 If a Page Address Redirection Byte has a FFH value, the data in the main memory that corresponds to that page is valid.
 If a Page Address Redirection Byte has some other hex value, the data in the page corresponding to that redirection byte is invalid, and the valid data can now be found at the one's complement of the page address indicated by the hex value stored in the associated Page Address Redirection Byte.
 A value of FDH in the redirection byte for page 1, for example, would indicate that the updated data is now in page 2.
-The details for reading and programming the EPROM status memory portion of the DS1982 are given in the Memory Function Commands section.
+The details for reading and programming the EPROM status memory portion of the DS1985 are given in the Memory Function Commands section.